HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/tire.md

 # Trivia

-- The Tire was designed by platonthek
+- The Tire was designed by platonthek.
-- Despite Tires being made out of rubber, the Tire uses stone sound effects
+- Despite Tires being made out of rubber, the Tire uses stone sound effects.
-- The Tire is similar to the tires found on the [Truck](/obstacles/truck)
+- The Tire is similar to the tires found on the [Truck](/obstacles/truck).

 # History

 - [v0.16.0](https://github.com/HasangerGames/suroi/releases/tag/v0.16.0)
-  - Added to Tugboats
+  - Added to Tugboats.
-  - ID changed from "mobile_home_tire" to "tire"
+  - ID changed from "mobile_home_tire" to "tire".
 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)
-  - Added
+  - Added.